mirror/chromium/docs/adding_to_third_party.md

 following sign-offs.
 Some of these are accessible to Googlers only.
 Non-Googlers can email one of the people in third_party/OWNERS for help.

-* Get Chrome Eng Review approval.
+* Chrome Eng Review.
 Googlers should see go/chrome-eng-review.
-Please include information about the additional checkout size, build times, and binary sizes.
-Please also make sure that the motivation for your project is clear, e.g., a design doc has been circulated.
+(Please include information about the additional checkout size, build times, and binary sizes.
+  Please also make sure that the motivation for your project is clear, e.g., a design doc has been circulated.)
-* Get security@chromium.org approval.
-Email the list with relevant details and a link to the CL.
+* security@chromium.org (ping the list with relevant details and a link to the CL).
+* chromium-third-party@google.com (add the list as a reviewer on your change).

+Please send separate emails to the three lists.

 Third party code is a hot spot for security vulnerabilities.
 When adding a new package that could potentially carry security risk, make sure to highlight risk to security@chromium.org.
 You may be asked to add a README.security or, in dangerous cases, README.SECURITY.URGENTLY file.
-* Add chromium-third-party@google.com as a reviewer on your change.
-This will trigger an automatic round-robin assignment of the review to an appropriate reviewer.
-This list does not receive or deliver email, so only use it as a reviewer, not for other communication.

-Please send separate emails to the eng review and security lists.
+When you update your code, be mindful of security-related mailing lists for the project and relevant CVE to update your package.

 Subsequent changes don't require third-party-owners approval; you can modify the code as much as you want.
-When you update code, be mindful of security-related mailing lists for the project and relevant CVE to update your package.

 ## Ask the infrastructure team to add a git mirror for the dependency